Louis-François de Boufflers: Military service

-In 1691, he acted as lieutenant-general under the king in person; and during the investment of Mons he was wounded in an attack on the town.
+In 1691, he acted as lieutenant-general under the king in person, and during the investment of Mons he was wounded in an attack on the town.
 He was present with the king at the siege of Namur in 1692, and took part in the victory of Steinkirk.
 For his services he was raised in 1692 to the rank of Marshal of France, and in 1694 was made a duke.
 In 1693, he married Catherine Charlotte de Gramont.

 In 1694, he was appointed governor of French Flanders and of the town of Lille.
-He was besieged in Namur in 1695, and only surrendered to his besiegers after he had lost 8,000 of his 13,000 men.
+He was besieged in Namur in 1695 by William III of England, and only surrendered to his besiegers after he had lost 8,000 of his 13,000 men in two months of fighting.
 In the conferences which terminated in the Peace of Ryswick he had a principal share.

-During the following war (the War of the Spanish Succession), when Lille was threatened with a siege by John Churchill, 1st Duke of Marlborough and Prince Eugène of Savoy, Boufflers was appointed to the command, and made a most gallant resistance of three months.
+During the following war (the War of the Spanish Succession) in 1702, Boufflers attempted to capture Nijmegen and to save Kaiserswerth, but this was unsuccessful.
+The next year he led a Franco-Spanish force at the Battle of Ekeren.
+In 1704, he commanded the King's Bodyguard.
+In 1708, when Lille was threatened with a siege by John Churchill, 1st Duke of Marlborough and Prince Eugène of Savoy, Boufflers was appointed to the command.
+He gallantly led resistance to the siege for almost four months before surrendering.

-He was rewarded and honoured by the king for his defence of Lille, as if he had been victorious.
-It was indeed a species of triumph; his enemy, appreciating his merits, allowed him to dictate his own terms of capitulation.
+He was rewarded and honoured by Louis XIV for his defence of Lille, as if he had been victorious.
+It was indeed a species of triumph; Boufflers' enemy, appreciating his merits, allowed him to dictate his own terms of capitulation.
 In 1708 he was made a peer of France.
 In 1709, when the affairs of France were threatened with the most urgent danger, Boufflers offered to serve under his junior, Claude Louis Hector de Villars, Marshal-Duke of Villars, and was with him at the Battle of Malplaquet.
 Here he displayed the highest skill, and after Villars was wounded he conducted the retreat of the French army without losing either cannon or prisoners.
-He died at Fontainebleau on 22 August 1711.

 Personal life

-He married Catherine Charlotte de Gramont, daughter of Antoine Charles de Gramont, Duke of Gramont.They had one son, Joseph Marie de Boufflers, Duke of Boufflers (22 May 1706 - 2 July 1747).
+He married Catherine Charlotte de Gramont, daughter of Antoine Charles de Gramont, Duke of Gramont.
+They had one son, Joseph Marie de Boufflers, Duke of Boufflers (22 May 1706 – 2 July 1747).
+Louis-François' daughter, Louise Antoinette Charlotte, married his cousin, Charles François de Boufflers.

+In 1694, Boufflers had his portrait painted by Hyacinthe Rigaud for 500 livres.

+Boufflers died at Fontainebleau on 22 August 1711.
+He was buried four days later in the church of Saint-Paul-Saint-Louis.
+A cenotaph, attributed to François Girardon, was built in his home village of Crillon to contain his heart, but the memorial was desecrated in 1794 during the Reign of Terror.